-- 40. (1) If a person ("A") considers that another person ("B") has committed an act by which A's rights under this Ordinance are infringed, at any time prior to A making a complaint under this Ordinance, A and B may agree to engage in pre-complaint conciliation by making a request of the Employment and Equal Opportunities Service, and if they do so agree, section 42(2) will apply in relation to the time period for bringing a complaint. - (2) In this section "pre-complaint conciliation" means a voluntary process in which the Employment and Equal Opportunities Service uses its best endeavours to settle the potential complaint by giving such advice and assistance as it thinks necessary or expedient or by conciliation, which ends when either - (a) a settlement has been reached, or - (b) either A or B notifies the other that they no longer wish to participate in pre-complaint conciliation.
+41. (1) If a person ("A") considers that another person ("B") has committed an act by which A's rights under this Ordinance are infringed (including, but not limited to, an act falling within section 40(1)), A must, before making a complaint under this Ordinance, notify the Employment and Equal Opportunities Service of the intended complaint.

+- (2) On being notified under subsection (1), the Employment and Equal Opportunities Service shall ask A and B if they wish to engage in pre-complaint conciliation; and if A and B wish to engage in pre-complaint conciliation, the Employment and Equal Opportunities Service shall facilitate it. - (3) In this section, "pre-complaint conciliation" means a voluntary process in which the Employment and Equal Opportunities Service uses its best endeavours to settle the potential complaint by giving such advice and assistance as it thinks necessary or expedient or by conciliation, which ends when either - - (a) a settlement has been reached, or - (b) the Employment and Equal Opportunities Service, being of the opinion that the complaint cannot be settled by those methods, issues a certificate to that effect to A.